Deng Zihui

 Deng Zihui (邓子恢 (鄧子恢, Dèng Zǐhuī); 17 August 1896 – 10 December 1972) was a Chinese communist revolutionary and one of the most influential leaders of the People's Republic of China during the 1940s and 1950s.
 He was one of the major military leaders of China during the Chinese Civil War along with Mao Zedong, Zhou Enlai, Peng Dehuai and Lin Biao.

 Deng was one of the initiators of the Central Rural Work Development that aimed on achieving agricultural growth.
 Deng Zihui also had a close relationship to Mao Zedong on issues related to agricultural reforms, however he was purged from all positions due to the Cultural Revolution.

 Biography

 Early life

 Deng Zihui, a native of Fujian, was born on 17 August 1896 in Longyan and he came from a family of impoverished rural scholars.
 After attending secondary school in China, he decided to study in Japan, however, after one year, he was forced to drop out due to lung disease and return to China.
 In September 1923, Deng founded the Rock Sound newspaper which aimed to spread Marxist ideas.
 Between 1917 and 1928 he briefly worked as a teacher, but mostly as an employee, and then he began working as a salesman in his family's business.
 This experience is what made him familiar with market mechanisms and with the organic links between urban and rural economies.
-The revolutionary surge in the 1920s drew Deng into political action.
-He initially joined the Kuomintang and then, in December 1926, he joined the Communist Party of China.
-He organised many guerrilla strikes in his home province, Fujian.
-Deng was put in charge of finance in the Ruijin soviet government of 1931–1933.
-After the outbreak of the Second Sino-Japanese War, in 1938, he became a major military leader of the newly created New Fourth Army.
-During the course of the wars Deng participated in, he became a close associate of Mao Zedong and he belonged in the small circle of Mao's faithful comrades.